 You may be qualified for moving expenditures tax deductions if you are a Canadian resident who is compelled to change their residence owing to a new job or a change in employment location.

 Admittedly, there are restrictions.
 According to the Income Tax Act, in order to qualify for these tax benefits, you must move at least 40 kilometres closer to your new place of employment or business.
 The sole requirement is that your new location be at least 40 kilometres closer to your new employment than your previous one.
 This could mean moving to a different province or staying within the same province.

 Here’s an example.
 Your company opens a new office in Kitchener, but you currently live in Toronto.
 As the two are some 80-90 kilometres apart (depending on where in KW you choose to move to) moving to the Waterloo Region will make the most sense, and you should be able to take advantage of the tax deductions we’ll be discussing here as they apply to you, even though both are in Ontario and often considered reasonably close to one another.

-You can claim the moving expenses tax deductions whether you are a homeowner or a tenant—the claims are essentially the same as long as you meet the requirements.
-One of the mistakes many people do make is failing to understand this, assuming that only relocating homeowners are entitled to tax breaks if they make an employment related move.
-However, it’s the act of moving – and its many related expenses – we are talking about here, not the home you are moving to.
+Moving expenses tax deductions can be claimed whether you are a homeowner or a tenant—the claims are essentially the same as long as you meet the requirements.
+One of the mistakes that many people make is assuming that only relocating homeowners are eligible for tax breaks if they make an employment-related move.
+However, we’re talking about the act of moving – and all of the associated costs – not the home you’re leaving.

 The following are examples of tax-deductible moving expenses: